nehcoah/template-cpp/README.md

 Some algorithm template by C/C++.

-Including solutions of leetcode biweekly/weekly contests and codeforces contests.
+Including solutions of leetcode biweekly/weekly contests, codeforces and atcoder contests.